jeffrafter/unity-multiplayer-xr-template/README.md

-# unity-basic-xr-template
+# unity-basic-multiplayer-template

-This template allows you to quickly setup a basic Unity XR scene.
+This template allows you to quickly setup a multiplayer Unity XR scene.
 For step-by-step instructions, see:

 https://jeffrafter.com/getting-started-with-unity-and-vr/